v4u2chat/carousell-cli/README.md

 ### Build and Run instructions :

-Build and Package
-Run either of the following commands
+To Build and Package run either of the following commands
 * ``` sh build.sh ```
 * ```mvn clean package```